KrishaVeera/Azure-AI-Search/README.md

 # Azure-AI-Search

-Concept 1: What Azure AI Search Is
+# Concept 1: What Azure AI Search Is

 Azure AI Search is a cloud service that helps applications search through large amounts of content and return relevant results.
+It supports:

+- Text search
+- Vector search
+- Image / multimodal content
+- Enterprise data

-It can search through text, vectors, images/multimodal content, and enterprise data, and it is commonly used in websites, apps, chatbots, and RAG systems.
+It is commonly used in websites, apps, chatbots, and RAG systems.

-Examples:
+# Examples
-•	Search products in an ecommerce app
+- Search products in an ecommerce app
-•	Search documents in a company portal
+- Search documents in a company portal
-•	Search support tickets
+- Search support tickets
-•	Search PDFs, Word docs, web content, or database records
+- Search PDFs, Word docs, web content, or database records
-•	Retrieve relevant company data for an AI chatbot
+- Retrieve relevant company data for an AI chatbot

-Why It Matters
+# Why It Matters
 Normal databases are good at storing data, but they are not always good at ranking results by relevance.

+For example, if a user searches:
+> "laptop for video editing"

-For example, if a user searches: “laptop for video editing” A normal database might only find exact matches.
-Azure AI Search can understand search terms better, rank useful results higher, and combine different search methods like full-text search, vector search, hybrid search, and multimodal search.
+A normal database might only find exact matches.
+Azure AI Search can:
+- Understand search intent better
+- Rank useful results higher
+- Combine multiple search methods:
+  - Full-text search
+  - Vector search
+  - Hybrid search
+  - Multimodal search

-Where It Fits in an App
+# Where It Fits in an App
 A typical app flow looks like this:
-User searches in app
+1. User searches in the app
-        ↓
-App sends query to Azure AI Search
+2. App sends query to Azure AI Search
-        ↓
-Azure AI Search searches an index
+3. Azure AI Search searches an index
-        ↓
-Relevant results are returned
+4. Relevant results are returned
-        ↓
-App displays results to user
+5. App displays results to the user